Ceramic art: Terra sigillata

 In sharp contrast to the archaeological usage, in which the term terra sigillata refers to a whole class of pottery, in contemporary ceramic art, 'terra sigillata' describes only a watery refined slip used to facilitate the burnishing of raw clay surfaces and used to promote carbon smoke effects, in both primitive low temperature firing techniques and unglazed alternative western-style Raku firing techniques.
 Terra sigillata is also used as a brushable decorative colourant medium in higher temperature glazed ceramic techniques.

+Burnishing

+To finish ceramics, often earthenware, ceramists may burnish their wares.
+This process involves rubbing the surface of a clay object with a hard, smooth object, most often a stone.
+Burnishing aligns clay particles and results in a smooth surface.
+This alignment of particles can improve vessel capacities to store food or water.
+Multiple passes of burnishing with the application of oil between sages can result in even more refined surfaces perfect for further embellishment.

 Forms

 Studio pottery

 Studio pottery is pottery made by amateur or professional artists or artisans working alone or in small groups, making unique items or short runs.
 Typically, all stages of manufacture are carried out by the artists themselves.
 Studio pottery includes functional wares such as tableware, cookware and non-functional wares such as sculpture.
 Studio potters can be referred to as ceramic artists, ceramists, ceramicists or as an artist who uses clay as a medium.
 Much studio pottery is tableware or cookware but an increasing number of studio potters produce non-functional or sculptural items.
 Some studio potters now prefer to call themselves ceramic artists, ceramists or simply artists.
 Studio pottery is represented by potters all over the world.